 After Hours: T: 03 5143 7900 to contact GP on call

-Opening hours: 8:30 am to 5:30 PM Monday to Friday.
-Extended hours service is available by appointment only.
+Extended hours service is available by appointment only

 Trained mental health staff available to support you during challenging times – AT NO COST.
 As a result of the pandemic and the challenges it has produced, many people are suffering from mental health issues for the very first time.
 Many people with well managed mental health related struggles are finding their condition peaking and unsure where to turn.
-HeadtoHelp Wellington is here to help the Latrobe, Wellington and East Gippsland community.
+Head To Health Wellington is here to help the Latrobe, Wellington and East Gippsland community.
 Psychologists, mental health nurses, social workers, occupational therapist and care coordinators are available to you.
-Call – 1800 595 212
+Call – 1800 595 212 or 51437984

 Co-location and Services

 Head To Health Wellington has an outreach program through co-location for the residents of Loch Sport.
 HeadtoHelp clinicians also provide services through Headspace in Bairnsdale and Sale.